Process and methods

 what affects the intervention achieving the outcome (mechanism of action).

-Terms that describe the strength of the evidence is given in box 6.3.
-However, the evidence base for each review may vary, so the review team should define how these terms have been used.
+A set of standardised terms for describing the strength of the evidence is given in box 6.4.
+However, the evidence base for each review may vary, so the developer should define how these terms have been used.

-Weak evidence 'There was weak evidence from 1 (−) RCT'.
+Weak evidence: 'There was weak evidence from 1 controlled before and after study'.

-Moderate evidence 'There was moderate evidence from 2 (+) controlled before and after studies'.
+Moderate evidence: 'There was moderate evidence from 2 controlled before and after studies'.

 'Vote counting' (merely reporting on the number of studies) is not an acceptable summary of the evidence.

 If appropriate, the direction of effect or association should be summarised using 1 of the following terms: